 There is a filter for the target audience: only those with a Microsoft or GitHub account can join.

-The “Submit” CTA button is in Microsoft’s traditional blue color.
+The “Submit” CTA button is in Microsoft’s traditional blue colour.
 It is pretty noticeable against the white background.

 Overall this webinar landing page has nothing extra, but it gets the job done.